cookednick/AwaitReturn/README.md

 Sometimes, within a concurrent context, you need data that is only accessible via asynchronous code.
 For example, actors work by requiring `await` statements before their data can be accessed.
-There is no easy one-line way to do this in Swift as of Swift 5.9.2. _**AsyncReturn enters the chat.**_
+There is no easy one-line way to do this in Swift as of Swift 5.9.2. **AsyncReturn is one easy way to do this.**

 ## Usage